Founder, Project Lead

 Dr Ioanna Noula

 Dr Ioanna Noula holds a PhD in Citizenship Education.
+She is a Research Fellow for Childhood and Youth in the School of Education, University of Leeds.
 During her doctoral studies she explored the concept of citizenship in primary education settings in post-2009 Greece, while fully sponsored by a major EU grant (FP7 2007-2013).
-She has conducted research for award winning projects on global citizenship education and active citizenship in the UCL Institute of Education and LSE’s Media and Communications Department respectively.
-She is currently a researcher at the UCL Institute of Education and a Visiting Fellow in the Department of Media and Communications of the London School of Economics.
+She holds an MA degree in Sociology of Education from the UCL Institute of Education.
+Ioanna has conducted research for award winning projects on global citizenship education and active citizenship in the UCL Institute of Education and LSE’s Media and Communications Department where she holds the position of Visiting Fellow.
+Her current research focuses on citizenship education, media literacy and contemporary challenges for children and young people including questions emerging from the digital transformation of the social.
 She has also worked as a teacher in primary schools in Greece and in the UK.
-Her research interests include citizenship education, digital media, critical pedagogy and social justice.

 Jessica Sandin is a digital industry veteran.
 She covered the early days of the mobile content industry as a prominent editor and analyst, before moving on to consultancy and subsequently leading app strategy at Nokia/Microsoft.
 She now works on innovation, strategy and service design projects, with a strong focus on end-user insight and face-to-face interaction.
 In 2015 Jessica co-founded Thrive with Digital, a project focused on the need to improve our relationship with screens while keeping all the great aspects of digital.